canjiali/PARADE/README.md

 ```
 The upper two lines are the sanity checks of your run performance values.
 The last line represents the p-values.
-DocuBERT achieves significant improvement over BERT-MaxP (p < 0.01) !
+PARADE achieves significant improvement over BERT-MaxP (p < 0.01) !

 ### Knowledge Distillation (Optional)
-You can also perform knowledge distillation for the smaller DocuBERT models.
+You can also perform knowledge distillation for the smaller PARADE models.
 Please follow the above steps to fine-tune the smaller models first.
 Then run the following command:
 ```bash